danieloh30/quarkus-workshop-langchain4j/docs/docs/section-1/step-04.md

 ![Out of context](../images/out-of-context.png)

 The AI should respond with a message that it is out of context.
-You can relatively easily work around this by asking for a _car rental story_, but there are other solution to this problem.
+You can relatively easily work around this by asking for a _car rental story_, but there are other solutions to this problem.

 What's important is to have a system message defining the scope of the conversation and the role of the AI.